ShreySinha02/wagtail/README.md

     </a>
 </p>

-Wagtail is an open source content management system built on Django, with a strong community and commercial support.
+Wagtail is an open-source content management system built on Django, with a strong community and commercial support.
 It's focused on user experience, and offers precise control for designers and developers.

 ![Wagtail screenshot](https://cdn.jsdelivr.net/gh/wagtail/wagtail@main/.github/wagtail-screenshot-with-browser.png)